Lower than expected inflation number drives markets higher

-Stocks rally on Tuesday, building on their strong November gains, as Wall Street cheers new U.S. inflation data that raises hope of the Federal Reserve wrapping up its rate-hiking campaign.
+Stocks rallied on Tuesday, building on their strong November gains, as Wall Street cheered new U.S. inflation data that raised hope of the Federal Reserve wrapping up its rate-hiking campaign.

-CPI was flat this month, while economists polled by Dow Jones expect a gain of 0.1% month over month.
-So-called core CPI, which strips out food and energy prices, was also lower than expected and the slowest in two years.
-This instils optimism into the market that the Federal Reserve could finally end its rate-hiking campaign for good.
+CPI was flat last month, while economists polled by Dow Jones expected a gain of 0.1% month over month.
+So-called core CPI, which stripped out food and energy prices, was also lower than expected and the slowest in two years.
+This instilled optimism into the market that the Federal Reserve could finally end its rate-hiking campaign for good.

-Following the report, fed-funds futures show traders have removed any chance of a hike in December, from 14% odds prior.
+Following the report, fed-funds futures showed that traders had removed any chance of a hike in December, from 14% odds prior.

-Tuesday’s gains add to an already stellar performance this month for stocks.
-The S&P 500 and Dow are up 7.3% and 5.5%, respectively, in November.
-The Nasdaq is up 9.6%, on pace for its biggest one-month gain since January.
+Tuesday’s gains added to an already stellar performance this month for stocks.
+The S&P 500 and Dow are up 7.2% and 5.4%, respectively, in November.
+The Nasdaq is up 9.7%, on pace for its biggest monthly gain since January.

+Bank stocks such as Bank of America and Wells Fargo jumped on the hope that the economy could skirt a recession.

+Shares of Home Depot, which were up 5% on better-than-expected third-quarter earnings, led the gains for the Dow.
+Enphase Energy, Boston Properties, and SolarEdge Technologies— each up more than 10% — led the S&P higher.

-Leading the equity rally Tuesday is the Technology Select Sector SPDR Fund, which tracks the tech stocks in the S&P 500.
-The fund hits a record led by Microsoft as investors return to the sector that has been one of the hardest hit by rate hikes.
-Shares of Tesla gain more than 4%.
+The Technology Select Sector SPDR Fund (XLK), which tracks the tech stocks in the S&P 500, closed at a record high, as investors returned to the sector that had been one of the hardest hit by rate hikes.
+Shares of Tesla gained more than 6%.

-Bank stocks such as Bank of America and Wells Fargo jump on the hope that the economy could skirt a recession.
-Shares of Home Depot, which are up nearly 6% on better-than-expected third-quarter earnings, lead the gains for the Dow.
-Enphase Energies, Boston Properties, and SolarEdge Technologies — each up more than 9% — lead the S&P higher.
+Turning to all US sectors, all closed higher overnight.
+Real Estate was the best performer, closing 5% higher.
+Energy recorded the fewest gains.

 Iron ore spot prices are nearing $130 US dollars a tonne.
 This is the highest level since March 2023.